 - Public Policy Development & Advocacy: Students develop skills essential to community engagement, collective policy development and advocacy at the local, state, and national levels.

 Each concentration includes three courses, followed by a 15-week related field experience, all of which culminates in the development of a practical applied research project based on each student’s area of interest.
 For student currently working in a healthcare setting, often their worksite can also serve as their field experience.

 Which campuses offer the Master of Public Health program?

-Designed for the working adult, our MPH program is offered both online and in a blended format at our Los Angeles campus.
+Designed for the working adult, our MPH program is offered online.

 - Online – Students take one 8-week course per term through our state-of-the-art online learning environment.

-Whether Online and at our Los Angeles campus, the program can be completed in 27 months.
+This Online degree program can be completed in 27 months.

 Public Health Programs at The Chicago School: